-- On the node from where you want to run hod, edit the file hodrc which can be found in the <install dir>/conf directory.
-This file contains the minimal set of values required for running hod. - Specify values suitable to your environment for the following variables defined in the configuration file.
-Note that some of these variables are defined at more than one place in the file.

-- \${JAVA\HOME}: Location of Java for Hadoop.
-Hadoop supports Sun JDK 1.5.x and above. - \${CLUSTER\NAME}: Name of the cluster which is specified in the 'node property' as mentioned in resource manager configuration. - \${HADOOP\HOME}: Location of Hadoop installation on the compute and submit nodes. - \${RM\QUEUE}: Queue configured for submiting jobs in the resource manager configuration. - \${RM\HOME}: Location of the resource manager installation on the compute and submit nodes. - The following environment variables \may\ need to be set depending on your environment.
-These variables must be defined where you run the HOD client, and also be specified in the HOD configuration file as the value of the key resource\manager.env-vars.
-Multiple variables can be specified as a comma separated list of key=value pairs. - HOD\PYTHON\HOME: If you install python to a non-default location of the compute nodes, or submit nodes, then, this variable must be defined to point to the python executable in the non-standard location.
+- On the node from where you want to run HOD, edit the file hodrc located in the <install dir>/conf directory.
+This file contains the minimal set of values required to run hod. - Specify values suitable to your environment for the following variables defined in the configuration file.
+Note that some of these variables are defined at more than one place in the file. - \${JAVA_HOME}: Location of Java for Hadoop.
+Hadoop supports Sun JDK 1.5.x and above. - \${CLUSTER_NAME}: Name of the cluster which is specified in the 'node property' as mentioned in resource manager configuration. - \${HADOOP_HOME}: Location of Hadoop installation on the compute and submit nodes. - \${RM_QUEUE}: Queue configured for submitting jobs in the resource manager configuration. - \${RM_HOME}: Location of the resource manager installation on the compute and submit nodes. - The following environment variables may need to be set depending on your environment.
+These variables must be defined where you run the HOD client and must also be specified in the HOD configuration file as the value of the key resource_manager.env-vars.
+Multiple variables can be specified as a comma separated list of key=value pairs. - HOD_PYTHON_HOME: If you install python to a non-default location of the compute nodes, or submit nodes, then this variable must be defined to point to the python executable in the non-standard location.